jdmolinam/ModMod_Programming_environment/README.md

 sudo python3 setup.py install
 ``

-(is a pure Python module and therefore is platform independent), or directly from this repository:
+(is a pure Python module and therefore is platform independent), or directly from this repository using `pip`:

 ``
 pip install git+https://github.com/jdmolinam/ModMod_Programming_environment.git